+was domestic demand that was driving growth; the contribution of foreign trade was zero because of the dynamism of imports and the absence of any improvement in price competitiveness.
+We anticipate that the contribution of foreign trade will be null in 2018 and slightly positive in 2019 thanks to an improvement in competitiveness (Table).
 Fiscal policy was expansionary in 2017 (+0.3 point impulse) and supported growth.
 This has mainly benefited business: support for the world of agriculture, extra-depreciation, the reduction of the corporate tax rate (IRES) from 27.5% to 24% in 2017, a boost in the research tax credit, etc. 2018 should not see a noticeable increase in taxation, and spending is expected to increase slightly (0.3%).
-The additional public expenditure should reach 3.8 billion euros, for: youth bonuses measures), prolongation of extra-(youth employment depreciation in industry, the renewal of civil service contracts and the fight against poverty.
+The additional public expenditure should reach 3.8 billion euros, for: youth bonuses employment measures), prolongation of (vouth extradepreciation in industry, the renewal of civil service contracts and the fight against poverty.
 As for public revenue, the government has ruled out a VAT hike that would have brought in 15.7 billion euros; the adjustment will therefore come from a smaller reduction in the deficit and an increase in revenue (5 billion euros forecast).
 To boost revenue, the government is counting on the fight against tax evasion (repatriation, recovery of VAT with electronic invoicing), and the establishment of a web tax on large companies on the Net.